styx-static/styx/readme.md

   Library function tests can print a coverage or a report (with pretty printing):

       ```
-      $ cat $(nix-build --no-out-link -A coverage tests/lib.nix)
-      $ cat $(nix-build --no-out-link -A report tests/lib.nix)
+      $ system="$(nix eval --raw --expr "builtins.currentSystem" --impure)"
+      $ nix build .#"$system"._automation.tests.lib-report && cat ./result
+      $ nix build .#"$system"._automation.tests.lib-coverage && cat ./result
       ```

-- [scripts/library-doc.nix](./scripts/library-doc.nix) is a nix expression that generate an AsciiDoc documentation from the library `documentedFunction`s ([example](https://styx-static.github.io/styx-site/documentation/library.html)).
+- [src/renderers/docs/library.nix](./src/renderers/docs/library.nix) is a nix expression that generate an AsciiDoc documentation from the library `documentedFunction`s ([example](https://styx-static.github.io/styx-site/documentation/library.html)).

-- [scripts/themes-doc.nix](./scripts/themes-doc.nix) and [src/nix/site-doc.nix](./src/nix/site-doc.nix) are nix expressions that automatically generate documentation for styx themes, including configuration interface and templates ([example](https://styx-static.github.io/styx-site/documentation/styx-themes.html)).
+- [src/renderers/docs/theme.nix](./src/renderers/docs/theme.nix) and [src/nix/site-doc.nix](./src/nix/site-doc.nix) are nix expressions that automatically generate documentation for styx themes, including configuration interface and templates ([example](https://styx-static.github.io/styx-site/documentation/styx-themes.html)).
 This feature is leveraged in the `styx site-doc` command to dynamically generate the documentation for a site according to used themes.

-- `lib.prettyNix` is a pure nix function that pretty print nix expressions.

-- [parsimonious](https://github.com/erikrose/parsimonious) is used to do some [voodoo](src/tools/parser.py) on markup files to turn them into valid nix expressions, so nix expressions can be embedded in Markdown or AsciiDoc.
+- [parsimonious](https://github.com/erikrose/parsimonious) is used to do some [voodoo](src/app/parsers/) on markup files to turn them into valid nix expressions, so nix expressions can be embedded in Markdown or AsciiDoc.

-- styx `propagatedBuildInputs` are taken advantage in `lib.data` conversion functions like `markupToHtml`.
+- [std](https://github.com/divnix/std) is a framework to keep bigger flake projects maintainable.

 ## Links